pakmarkthub/dragon/INSTALL.md

 * Python2.7 or above
 * glibc-2.0
 * CUDA version 9.0 or above
-* NVIDIA GPU driver version 384.81 -- currently support this version only
+* NVIDIA GPU driver
+  * Version 384.81 (compatible with CUDA 9.0 and below)
+  * Version 410.48 (compatible with CUDA 10.0 and below)

 ### Runtime environment